Activities & Resources

 Showing your child pictures of foods and where they come from can help your fussy eaters feel more comfortable about tasting them.

-- Look at our ebooks showing how vegetables grow and what they look like inside.
+- Look at our books and ebooks showing how vegetables grow and what they look like inside.

 - Encourage your child to draw or colour in pictures of vegetables and talk about their different colours, shapes and sizes.